pippinbarr/cart263-2021/topics/javascript/first-class-functions.md

 }, 5000); // Call the anonymous function provided after 5000 milliseconds
 ```

 This will have the exact same result as the previous example, popping up a "Hello!" message after 5000 milliseconds.
-Here, though, the function to be called by `setTimeout()` is defined **inside** the argument list of the `setTimeout()` call.
+Here, though, the function to be called by `setTimeout()` is **defined inside the argument list** of the `setTimeout()` call.

-This can take some getting used to - it looks quite alarming!
+This can take some getting used to.

 But it's **worth** getting used to.
-For one thing, you'll see it a lot out there on the internet!
-For another, it can be a very **clear** way of programming because it puts the code you want to run exactly where you're dealing with it in the program.
+For one thing, you'll see it a lot out there on the ol' internet!
+It can be a very **clear** way of programming because it puts the code that will be run exactly where you're dealing with it in the program, rather than somewhere else in a separate function definition.

 ---